hariharana59/SocketStudy/README.md

 # Ex.No:1a  Study of Socket Programming

+## Name:Hariharan A
+## Register number:212223110013
 ## Aim:
 To perform a study on Socket Programming
 ## Introduction: